 This list of games like Life is Strange is meant for those who still aren’t able to get over the hangover of the said game.
-The multiple award-winning game was blessed with a sequel a couple of years back, but if you’re here, we guess, you’ve already finished playing that one.
-Don’t worry at all, there are quite a few games that give you an experience similar to the one provided by the graphic adventure game.
+The British Academy Games Awards winning game by Dontnod Entertainment was blessed with a sequel a couple of years back, but if you’re here, we guess, you’ve already finished playing the second game too.
+Don’t worry at all, there are quite a few games that give you an experience similar to the one provided by the five part episodic graphic adventure game.

 The time-rewinding mechanic from Life is Strange is, of course, absent from all these video games, but they certainly do have their own unique features that make them well worth investing hours of your time into.
 Without wasting any more time then, let’s get going with this list.

 If you’re a fan of The Walking Dead series this is something you just have to indulge in.
 In fact, you should get into this game even if you aren’t a fan of either.
 Telltale’s The Walking Dead takes place in the same universe as that of the two aforementioned media, but focuses on completely new characters, giving us a new perspective on the zombie apocalypse that has taken over America.
 Amidst all the chaos, convicted criminal Lee Everett rescues a young girl named Clementine, and is forced to take care of her.
 This horror game prides itself on its rich and moving storytelling that gets you completely involved in its episodic narrative.
 The story concludes after four seasons, all of which are already out on a whole bunch of platforms that include, PC, consoles as well as mobile devices.